Diego de Guadalajara expedition: Castillo-Martin expedition

-In 1650 Hernando de Ugarte y la Concha, Governor of New Mexico, dispatched an expedition from Santa Fe, led by Captains Diego del Castillo and Hernan Martin, to explore what is now north central Texas.
+In 1650, Hernando de Ugarte y la Concha, governor of New Mexico, dispatched an expedition from Santa Fe, led by Captains Diego del Castillo and Hernan Martin, to explore what is now north-central Texas.

-The Castillo-Martin expedition travelled about 520 mi southeast from Santa Fe along the route that had been taken by the Dominican friar Juan de Salas when he visited the Jumano Indians in 1632.
+The Castillo-Martin expedition travelled about 520 mi southeast from Santa Fe along the route that had been taken by Dominican friar Juan de Salas when he visited the Jumano Indians in 1632.

 They reached the Concho River, and then what they called the Río de las Perlas ("Pearl River").

-They named the Concho River ("river of shells") after the Tampico pearly mussel (Cyrtonaias tampicoensis) which they found there.
+They named the Concho River ("river of shells") after the Tampico pearly mussel (Cyrtonaias tampicoensis), which they found there.

 Some members of the expedition went another 130 mi southeast until they came to the boundary of the large and populous territory of the Tejas Indians, but did not continue further because they were unsure of how they would be received.

 The Tejas chief heard of the Spanish presence and sent an envoy to meet with them.

 The expedition remained in the region for six months, and collected samples of the freshwater pearls.

-These were sent to Luis Enríquez de Guzmán, 9th Count of Alba de Liste and Viceroy of New Spain, and were part of the reason for the subsequent Guadalajara expedition.
+These were sent to Luis Enríquez de Guzmán, 9th Count of Alba de Liste and viceroy of New Spain, and were part of the reason for the subsequent Guadalajara expedition.

 Guadalajara expedition

 The Diego de Guadalajara entrada (expedition) was launched in 1654 to follow up on Castillo's findings.

-The expedition probably set out before Easter of 1654, led by Sergeant Major Diego de Gaulalajara and including thirty soldiers and 200 Christian Indians, and travelled to the Concho River in Jumano country as had the previous expedition.
+The expedition probably set out before Easter of 1654, led by Sergeant Major Diego de Gaulalajara and including 30 soldiers and 200 Christian Indians, and travelled to the Concho River in Jumano country as had the previous expedition.

 According to Christoval de Anaya, speaking in 1663 when on trial for heresy, the expedition traveled 300 leagues east for nine months through country inhabited by friendly but non-Christian Indians.

 The main body of the expedition remained on the Concho, encamping among the Jumanos.

 The Jumanos were recruited to harvest mussels in the hope that they would contain gem-quality pearls.

-Meanwhile, Captain Andrés López travelled with a party of twelve soldiers about 80 mi east, where they found a ranchería of "Cuitao" people.
+Meanwhile, Captain Andrés López travelled with a party of 12 soldiers about 80 mi east, where they found a ranchería of "Cuitao" people.

-They fought these people and took two hundred prisoners, with two hundred bundles of animal skins.
+They fought these people and took 200 prisoners, with 200 bundles of animal skins.

 When the López party rejoined the main expedition, the combined force returned to Santa Fe with their rich haul of pelts and slaves.

 Results

 The expedition had found far fewer pearls than they had expected, but the Spanish had become interested in the region.

-There are no records of specific expeditions during the next thirty years, but the Mexican archives hold evidence that many trading journeys were undertaken.
+No records remain of specific expeditions during the next 30 years, but the Mexican archives hold evidence that many trading journeys were undertaken.

 The Spanish probably exchanged iron tools and horses for pelts and buffalo meat.

 Juan Domínguez de Mendoza, who had been a member of the 1654 Guadalajara expedition, led another expedition into the area in 1683-1684.

 The Spanish built missions, and eventually built the town of San Angelo.

-In modern times there is still a fishery for the mussels and their pearls.
+In modern times, a fishery still exists for the mussels and their pearls.